a 1 wildlife control heading

 • See more images in our Bat Removal Photo Gallery

-In addition, and due to health concerns, A-1 Wildlife Control will consult with you if bat waste clean-up is necessary, such as removal and replacement of insulation due to urine and droppings (feces) saturation.
+In addition, and due to health concerns, Minnesota Nuisance Bat and Wildlife Control will consult with you if bat waste clean-up is necessary, such as removal and replacement of insulation due to urine and droppings (feces) saturation.

 Permanent exclusion is the best way to remove bats.
 First, all entry points must be located and repaired; then one way exclusion devices my be installed, allowing existing bats in your home to leave.
 Once all bats are gone, exclusion devices are removed and remaining holes repaired.